iredmail/docs/en_US/mua/2-configure.thunderbird.md

 * Login username must be full email address.
 You may want to click `Edit` to ensure it is correct.
 * If you want to use POP3 instead of IMAP, click "Edit" and change it to POP3 in this screen with port `110`, `STARTTLS`.
+* The automatic detection only works properly if the autoconfig/autodiscover DNS records have been created properly.
+More information about them can be found here https://docs.iredmail.org/iredmail-easy.autoconfig.autodiscover.html or here https://docs.iredmail.org/setup.dns.html

 ![](./images/thunderbird/new.mail.account.setup.png)